 We walked four of the nearly six mile hike, stopping frequently to marvel at some of the graffiti and mural work of various artists.
 I pondered the treacherous labor involved in the making of the tunnels and laying track that many Chinese immigrants endured leading up to its completion in 1867, and wondered what they might think of the artform.

-For more complete information about hiking the Donner Tunnels and other historical places, I highly recommend checking out a few of my favorite resources for recreational activities in the Tahoe region:
+For more complete information about hiking the Donner Tunnels and other historical places worthwhile of exploring, I highly recommend checking out a few of my favorite resources for other recreational activities in the Lake Tahoe region:

 We found the untitled work in the garage when we bought this house.
 Wrapped in black plastic, it leaned against a wall with other leftover materials and bric-a-brac that we inherited.
 I was thrilled to discover it, and immediately moved it upstairs to my work space for safe keeping and daily appreciation.
 Whomever the artist was, we shared in the value of redeeming what would have otherwise been discarded, destined for the landfill or recycling center.

 My attempts at converting reusable material into works of art doesn’t always result in a piece worthy of framing, but the process is cathartic.